Han-Zhang-Code/javascript-prep-0125-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

-- What data type is returned by an arithmetic operation?
+- What data type is returned by an arithmetic operation? number
-- What is string concatenation?
+- What is string concatenation? joining two or more strings together
 - What purpose(s) does the `+` plus operator serve in JavaScript?
+  Addition Concatenation
 - What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+  Boolean
-- What does the `+=` "plus-equals" operator do?
+- What does the `+=` "plus-equals" operator do? add right side to left side and assign value to left side

 ## Notes